andrewdodd/decoda/README.md

 > json_from_isobus_xlsx --pretty "SPNs and PGNs.xlsx" ./corrections/iso-11783.json
 ```

-Then when I run the `correct_spec` script, the corrections from this file will be applied.
+Then when I run the `correct_spec` script (step 3 above), the corrections from this file will be applied.

 ### How can I supply the spec from a different location?
 By default the library looks for a file called `decoda_spec.json` in the execution path.
 If you want to supply a different file, you can set the `J1939_SPEC_FILE` environment variable.